wurbanski/contrail-infra-doc/source/rfc/ci-development-workflow.rst

 Approval workflow for CI projects hosted on GitHub
 --------------------------------------------------

+Pull requests for repositories developed on GitHub should follow this general procedure:

+#.
+Pull Requests should be created from a single-purpose branch created in a personal fork of the repo (not applicable in case of private repos)
+#.
+Pull Requests should be merged by their author after acquiring at least one "Approve" review
+#.
+Pull Requests should be merged using the "create merge commit" strategy
+#. the author should request review from the "codilime-contractors-devops" team

+Below are specific rules for certain repositories:

 Juniper/contrail-infra
 **********************

 This repo contains Puppet code used to configure the Contrail CI services.

-#. create your own fork of the repo
+Development follows a special two-stage path that first .
+The procedure is described below:

 #. make sure that you perform a syntax check of your changes: https://github.com/Juniper/contrail-infra/blob/development/doc/source/contributing.rst#syntax-checks-and-linting
-#. commit your local changes and push the commits to some branch of your fork (e.g. myfix1)
-#. create a pull request from <your fork>:myfix1 to Juniper/contrail-infra:development
-#. get approval from a user with permissions
-#. merge your PR using the "Create merge commit" strategy
+#. create and merge a PR to the ``development`` branch first (use the general procedure)
 #. to push the changes further to the production branch, create an intermediate commit on the "staging" branch (origin is the J/c-i repo):

    #. ``git checkout production``